hivemq/helm-charts/index.md

 This will install the HiveMQ Operator (legacy) and an example of a HiveMQ cluster with support for HiveMQ LTS version 4.9 and above.

+WARNING: The legacy HiveMQ Operator and its Helm chart were retired in April 2025 and no longer receive updates or support.
+  To migrate to the current HiveMQ Platform Operator for Kubernetes, see [HiveMQ Legacy Operator to Platform Operator Migration Guide](https://docs.hivemq.com/hivemq-operator/migration-guide.html).

 ```
 helm upgrade --install hivemq hivemq/hivemq-operator
 ```